 I think we need to visit what the apostle Paul wrote to the Philippians:

-We see in Philippians 4:6 both the imperative to pray and to appeal (i.e., supplicate), and to not worry and to give thanks.
+We see in Philippians 4:6 both the imperative to pray and to appeal (i.e., supplicate), and to give thanks and not worry.
 The Holy Spirit has not left us any room to worry.
 So, the “don’t be anxious” in Philippians is the outcome from obeying Romans 8:28’s “knowing all things work together for good.”

 Don’t allow yourself to live with dichotomies in your faith.
 It is vital to know what you believe and to verify what you believe with what the Bible teaches.
 Dichotomies of faith are like arthritis in the joints of our body.
 They are a spiritual irritant and, left unchecked, will deform our pure faith.
 They will cause us to be weak when we need to be strong.